extension-js/extension.js/programs/develop/webpack/README.md

 ### Related files in this folder

 - `webpack-config.ts`: Assembles the plugin stack and shared configuration.
-- `dev-server.ts`: Local development server wiring and reload orchestration.
+- `dev-server/`: Local development server wiring and reload orchestration.
 - `webpack-types.ts`: Common types for the plugin stack.

 ### License